 Now, here's where it gets interesting...

 The researchers next conducted a "radio-tracking" study of reared monarchs, to see how they do "in the wild".
-How cool is this?
 I put the words radio-tracking in quotations here because it was not what you're probably thinking of.
 They didn't have GPS tags or anything like that - that technology is not available yet (although I have been reading about new developments on this from the lab of Andre Green...).
-Dr. Norris' lab has been involved with something called the MOTUS network, which is a system that allows researchers to track migrating and flying animals, including birds, bats, and even monarchs!
-The way this system works is, you place a tiny device on your critter in question and it emits a signal.
+Dr. Norris' lab has been involved with something called the MOTUS network, which is a system that allows researchers to track migrating and flying animals, including birds, bats, and supposedly, monarchs too.
+The way this system works is, you place a radio device on your critter in question and it emits a signal.
 Each animal gets a different frequency.
 And, at specific places throughout the U.S. and Canada, there are special radio-towers that are constantly listening for these signals.
 When the animal in question comes within a certain distance (I can't recall the exact distance), the signal is "detected" and then you can tell where the animal is going if you place all of the "detections" on a map.
-The beauty of this system is that you don't have to actually catch the animals to get the data.
+The benefit of this system is that you don't have to actually catch the animals to get the data.
 That's the case with some other tracking devices out there today, and it makes it very hard (do you know how hard it is to recapture the same bird again from one year to the next?).

 The asterisks show the two release sites, and the lines show the directions the monarchs went after release.
 All of the little dots on this map shows the locations where these tracking towers are.
 For comparison to the flight mill experiment, the researchers also created another compass with these tracked directions.
 They report that these directions all appear to be uniform, which implies actual "navigation", as opposed to random orientations as seen in the other compass.
 From this evidence, the researchers conclude that the captive-reared monarchs, while being clearly impaired at first, must be able to regain their navigational ability when exposed to natural conditions.
 Hence, the nature of their title.
+But, I disagree.

 So, I think my main critique of this new project is in the interpretation of the results.
 The authors touted the directional nature of those monarchs a lot in this paper, and even went so far as to say the monarchs had "regained" their navigational ability once released into the real world.
 As I said, I'm on the fence.
 They may be right, or they may not be.